 Source: Investor Presentation

 A.O.
-Smith has raised its dividend for 26 years in a row, including a 9% increase in 2019.
+Smith has raised its dividend for 26 years in a row, including an 8.3% increase in October 2020.
 Its long history of dividend growth is the result of a leadership position in its industry and a high historical growth rate.

-A.O.Smith reported its first-quarter earnings results on May 5.
-The company generated revenues of $640 million during the quarter, which represents a decline of 15% compared with the prior year’s quarter.
-A.O.Smith’s revenues were up slightly in North America, but sales in the rest of the world declined substantially.
-These declines in the international regions more than offset the positive performance in the U.S., due to the coronavirus.
+A.O.Smith reported its third-quarter earnings results on October 29th.
+The company generated revenues of $760 million during the quarter, which represents an increase of 4.4% compared to the prior year’s quarter.
+Revenues were up 6% in North America, but at the same time, sales in the rest of the world were flat year over year, which is why company-wide sales grew by only 4%.

 Over the long-term, we believe that A.O.
 Smith can grow its EPS by 6% per year.
-With a 1.9% dividend yield and annual dividend increases, A.O.
+With a 1.8% dividend yield and annual dividend increases, A.O.
 Smith is an appealing stock for dividend growth investors.
-We believe the stock is overvalued right now, and we see the potential for 3% to 4% annual returns through 2025.
+However, we believe the stock is overvalued right now, and we see the potential for just 1.6% annual returns through 2026.

 Emerson Electric is an ideal candidate for a no-fee DRIP program, as the company has increased its dividend for over 60 years in a row.
 Emerson Electric was founded in Missouri in 1890.
 Today, Its global customer base affords it $18+ billion in annual revenue.